httpwg/http-extensions/draft-thomson-http-encryption.md

 in deriving a unique content encryption key (see {{derivation}}).
 The "salt" parameter MUST be present, and MUST be exactly 16 octets long.
-The "salt" parameter MUST NOT be reused for two different payload bodies that have the same content encryption key; generating a random salt for every application of the content encoding ensures that reuse is highly unlikely.
+The "salt" parameter MUST NOT be reused for two different payload bodies that have the same input keying material; generating a random salt for every application of the content encoding ensures that content encryption key reuse is highly unlikely.

 rs: